LoffyLiang/loffyliang.github.io/research.md

 <img src="/images/Fig_ISFormer_resut.png" >

-### A Dynamic Cost-Adjusted Adacost Model for Credit Scoring of Smallholder Farmers[First Author]
+### A Dynamic Cost-Adjusted Adacost Model for Credit Scoring of Smallholder Farmers[Second Author]
 **Abstract:**  Credit scoring models have been constrained by the problem of data imbalance.
 In this paper, we propos e a dynamic cost-adjusted Adacost credit scoring model to improve its prediction accuracy.
 This model enriches th e existing research methods on credit problems of smallholder farmers and opens up new avenues for the establish